diridari/logging-cpp/README.md

 The log file is by default disabled.

-You can  enable it by set its prio higher than None.
+You can  enable it by set its priority higher than None.

 #### Change the logfile location
 you can change the location or the name of the logfile by